oernster/ClearBudget/README.md

 # ClearBudget

-A professional Python/PySide6 personal budget planning application built with clean architecture, SOLID principles, and 100% test coverage.
+A professional Python/PySide6 personal budget planning application built with clean architecture, SOLID principles, and good test coverage (within the limits of PyQt).

 ## Features